BEST SHOULDER EXERCISES WITH DUMBBELLS

 This should look very similar to another exercise you’ve seen me do… the face pull with the overhead press.

-Since you can never give enough attention to your rear delts, I also included a great move to target them directly.
+Since you can never give enough attention to your rear deltoid muscles, I also included a great move to target them directly.

 The rear delt row was a top consideration because it allows for maximum activation of the rear delt with the arm in extension back behind your body.

-However, I’ve come across another exercise that I believe is a better choice because it adds another important component in addition to this extension.
+However, I’ve come across another rear delt exercise that I believe is a better choice because it adds another important component in addition to this extension.

 We call this one the Urlacher.